luckystarzz/RGUGlassMorphism/README.md

 ## Getting Started

-Make sure to install the Stylish extension (which can be found here: https://chromewebstore.google.com/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe)
+Make sure to install the Stylus extension (which can be found here: https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)

 ### Prerequisites